simong33/github-battle/README.md

 # GitHub Battle

+A simple application to challenge your friends on Github, built with React.

-My implementation of the GitHub Battle exercise from https://tylermcginnis.com/courses/react-fundamentals.
+This is implementation of the GitHub Battle exercise from https://tylermcginnis.com/courses/react-fundamentals.

 Download, run: